 If a published network statement has to be changed, consultation shall be held in good time unless there is an acute safety reason, a change in the law or some other binding statute.
-If the deviation is to the advantage of the applicants/traffic operators, this can be notified without consultation.
-Anyone who wishes to participate in the consultations on changes to the Network Statement will be invited to do so by registering in the Swedish Transport Administration's registry, at http://trafikverket.se/jnb.
+If the deviation is not burdensome for any applicant, this can be notified without consultation.
+Anyone who wishes to participate in the consultations on changes to the Network Statement will be invited to do so by registering in the Swedish Transport Administration's registry, at https://bransch.trafikverket.se/jnb.
 The invitation is sent approximately one week before the consultation period starts.
 In the case of larger deviations, risk and impact analyses must be carried out.
 These will be communicated together with the amendment.
 Amendments are incorporated into the network statement on an ongoing basis and are published on the Swedish Transport Administration's website.